piclas-framework/piclas/doc/userguide/030_features_models.md

 ### Magnetic Field by Coils

-The total number of coils and the respective type of the cross-section (``linear``,``circle``,``rectangular``,``custom``) is defined by
+The total number of coils and the respective type of the cross-section (`linear`,`circle`,`rectangle`,`custom`) is defined by

     NumOfCoils = 1
     Coil1-Type = linear
                  circle
-                 rectangular
+                 rectangle
                  custom

 All options require the input of a base/origin vector, a length vector (vector normal to the cross-section of the coil) and the current in [A]

-    Coil1-BasePoint = (/0.,0.,0.0/)
+    Coil1-BasePoint = (/0.0,0.0,0.0/)
-    Coil1-LengthVector = (/0.,1.,0.0/)
+    Coil1-LengthVector = (/0.0,1.0,0.0/)
     Coil1-Current = 1.

-The first option ``linear`` represents a simple linear conductor (e.g. a straight wire) and requires only the input of a number of discretization points
+The first option `linear` represents a simple linear conductor (e.g. a straight wire) and requires only the input of a number of discretization points

     Coil1-NumNodes = 5

-The other three types, which are actually coils, are described by the number of loops, the number of discretization points per loop and a vector, which must be orthogonal to the ``-LengthVector`` to define the orientation of the cross-section plane.
+The other three types, which are actually coils, are described by the number of loops and the number of discretization points per loop

     Coil1-LoopNum = 10
     Coil1-PointsPerLoop = 10
-    Coil1-AxisVec1 = (/0.,0.,1.0/)

-The cross-section of the coil is defined in a plane normal to the ``-LengthVector``.
-A circular coil cross-section requires simply the input of a radius while a rectangular coil cross-section is spanned by two vectors
+The cross-section of the coil is defined in a plane normal to the `-LengthVector`.
+A circular coil cross-section requires simply the input of a radius while a rectangular coil cross-section is spanned by two vectors (`-RectVec1` and `-RectVec2`) and an additional vector, which must be orthogonal to the `-LengthVector` to define the orientation of the cross-section (`-AxisVec1`).
+In these two cases, the base/origin vector defines the middle point of the cross-section.

     !
 Circular coil cross-section
     Coil1-Radius = 1.
     !
 Rectangular coil cross-section
     Coil1-RectVec1 = (/1.0,0.0/)
     Coil1-RectVec2 = (/0.0,1.0/)
+    Coil1-AxisVec1 = (/0.0,0.0,1.0/)

-The last cross-section type ``custom`` allows the definition of a cross-section as a combination of multiple linear (``line``) and circular (``circle``) segments
+The last cross-section type `custom` allows the definition of a cross-section as a combination of multiple linear (`line`) and circular (`circle`) segments and also requires an additional vector to define the orientation of the cross-section (`-AxisVec1`)

+    Coil1-AxisVec1 = (/0.0,0.0,1.0/)
     Coil1-NumOfSegments = 3
     !
 Linear segment defined by
     Coil1-Segment1-SegmentType = line
     Coil1-Segment1-NumOfPoints = 5
-    Coil1-Segment1-LineVector = (/1.0,1,.0/)
+    Coil1-Segment1-LineVector = (/1.0,1.0/)
     !
 Circular segment connected to the previous segment Coil1-Segment2-SegmentType = circle
     Coil1-Segment2-NumOfPoints = 5